-In our time, we still see far too much discord, far too many wounds caused by hatred, violence, prejudices, fear of differences, and an economic paradigm that exploits the earth's resources and marginalizes the poorest, he says.
+In our time, we still see too much discord, too many wounds caused by hatred, violence, prejudices, fear of differences, and an economic paradigm that exploits the earth's resources and marginalizes the poorest, he said.

-At the same time, Pope Leo warns against "locking ourselves into our small groups".
+Pope Leo also warned against "locking ourselves into our small groups".

-We are called to offer God's love to all, in order to achieve the unity that does not cancel out differences but values every human being's personal story – and every people's social and religious culture.
+We are called to offer God's love to all, to achieve the unity that does not erase differences but values every person's personal story – and every people's social and religious culture.

-Before the Mass, Leo took his first ride in the Pope Mobile.
-On St. Peter's Square, the gathered crowds cheered and waved, among other things, Peruvian and American flags.
+Before the Mass, Leo took his first ride in the Popemobile.
+On St. Peter's Square, the gathered crowds waved, among other things, Peruvian and American flags.

 Inacia Lisboa, originally from Cape Verde but living in Rome, said she got up early to get a good spot to meet a man who had already "won a place in her heart".